xymon-monitoring/problem-solving/README.md

 This is a PoC (Proof of Concept) so far (as this whole organisation/repo), that just tries to help Xymon
-- See "Goals of this repo" and "Remarks" below
+- See "Goals of this repo"

 ### Xymon problems/issues